One Capital Plaza

-William F. J. Ardinger is a shareholder and the Treasurer of the firm.
-He also serves on the firm’s Executive Committee.
+William F. J. Ardinger is a shareholder and also serves on the firm’s Executive Committee.
 Bill heads the firm’s Tax Practice Group, and assists clients on federal and state tax matters, business, financial and wealth planning, and public policy issues.

 Bill focuses his practice on federal and state tax matters, including structuring business transactions in a tax-efficient manner, planning multi-jurisdictional business structures and systems, and federal and state tax controversies.
 Bill and the strong team of tax professionals at the firm regularly represent businesses before New Hampshire’s Department of Revenue Administration, Vermont's Department of Revenue, other state tax agencies and the Internal Revenue Service.
 With respect to public policy matters, Bill represents clients before the New Hampshire Legislature and Congress on state and federal legislative and regulatory initiatives involving tax, budget and economic development policies.